Ebro trucks: 1980s

 Nissan then took complete control in 1987, following Spain's accession to the EEC.
 From then on the company was named Nissan Motor Ibérica.
 During a short period, Japanese Kubota tractors were assembled and marketed in Spain as Ebro-Kubota.

 Following the Nissan takeover, a "badge slide" from Ebro to Nissan took place.
 This was not without surprising occurrences, such as Ebro-badged Nissan Patrols that were sold in some European countries.
-During the 1980s and 1990s EBRO produced the EBRO NISSAN Vanette panel vans and the EBRO NISSAN PATROL 4X4 Series, although today the name EBRO has been dropped vehicles are still produced under the name NISSAN ATLEON and NISSAN CABSTAR commercial range.
+The Ebro light commercial range became the Nissan Trade.
+During the 1980s and 1990s Ebro produced the Ebro Nissan Vanette panel vans and the Ebro Nissan Patrol 4X4.
+Today, the Ebro name has been fully dropped and the current commercial range consists of the Nissan Cabstar and the Nissan Atleon.

-2010s
+2020s

-Currently, Spanish Nissan are manufacturing the Cabstar light truck range and the Atleon heavy trucks range at their NISSAN MOTORS Avila plant.
+Currently, Spanish Nissan are manufacturing the Cabstar light truck range and the Atleon heavy trucks range at their Nissan Motors Avila plant.